playgameservices/cpp-android-basic-samples/README.md

 * **CollectAllTheStarsNative**: Demonstrates how to use the Saved Games feature to save game data.
 The sample signs the user in, synchronizes their data from a named game save, and then updates the UI to reflect the saved game state.

-* **TrivialQuestNative**: Demonstrates how to use the Events and Quests features of Google Play Game Services.
-The sample displays a sign-in button and four buttons to simulate killing monsters.
-Clicking a button generates an event, and sends it to Google Play Game Services to track what the player is doing in the game.

 * **minimalist**: Demonstrates a minimal use case for the Google Play Game Services API.

 * **TbmpSkeletonNative**: A trivial, turn-based multiplayer game.
 Many players can play together in this thrilling game, in which they send a shared gamestate string back and forth until someone finishes or cancels, or the second-to-last player leaves.
 Be the last one standing!